-DEC witness Miller described the Sub 831 Mechanism as set out in the Sub 831 Settlement and approved in the Sub 831 Order.
-It was designed to allow the Company to collect revenue equal to 75% of its estimated avoided capacity costs applicable to DSM programs approved as part of the Sub 831 pilot and 50% of the NPV of estimated avoided capacity and energy costs applicable to the same category of EE programs, and to recover NLR for EE programs only.
+Witness Miller described the Sub 831 Mechanism as set out in the Sub 831 Settlement and approved in the Sub 831 Order.
+It was designed to allow the Company to collect revenue equal to 75% of its estimated avoided capacity costs applicable to DSM programs approved as part of the Sub 831 pilot and 50% of the

+NPV of estimated avoided capacity and energy costs applicable to the same category of EE programs, and to recover NLR for EE programs only.
 Revenues were to be based on the expected avoided costs and the associated NLR to be realized at an 85% level of achievement of the Company's avoided cost savings target for the applicable vintage.
-The 85% billing factor was to be used until the true-up to be performed at the end of the four-year pilot (which was Rider 6).
+The 85% billing factor was to be used until the true-up to be performed at the end of the four-year pilot.
 Billing factors related to the Sub 831 pilot are calculated separately for residential and non-residential customers, with the charges calculated based on the avoided costs of the programs targeted to each class of customers.

-Witness Miller explained that the Sub 831 Mechanism uses vintage years for each of the four calendar year vintages8 during the Sub 831 pilot.
+Ms. Miller explained that the Sub 831 Mechanism uses vintage years for each of the four calendar year vintages8 during the Sub 831 pilot.
 Annual NLR associated with each vintage of EE programs are recovered for a 36-month period, so the recovery of NLR for EE programs for certain vintage years extends several years beyond the initial four-year cost recovery period.

-Witness Miller testified that the Sub 831 Settlement provides for a series of vintage true-ups conducted to update revenue requirements, including NLR, based on actual customer participation results for each vintage.
+Ms. Miller testified that the Sub 831 Settlement provides for a series of vintage true-ups conducted to update revenue requirements, including NLR, based on actual customer participation results for each vintage.
 EM&V results are applied during vintage true-ups in accordance with the EM&V Agreement.
-The true-ups for each vintage also incorporate the difference between (1) the revenues collected based on billings at 85% of targeted savings, based on estimated participation levels and initial assumptions of load impacts; and (2) the allowable revenues based on actual participation levels and
+The true-ups for each vintage also incorporate the difference between (1) the revenues